-There are many factors that pose the risk of high temperature and humidity in the working environment.
-When internal spatial negativities (presence of equipment and materials that increase the temperature in the environment, problems with insulation or building design, inadequate or neglected natural ventilation or air conditioning systems and so on) are added to the climatic conditions of the building's location (number of annual sunny and windy days, average temperature values and so on), they might pose occupational health and safety risks for employees [10].
+Many factors pose the risk of high temperature and humidity in the working environment.
+When internal spatial negativities (presence of equipment and materials that increase the temperature in the environment, problems with insulation or building design, inadequate or neglected natural ventilation or air conditioning systems, etc.) are added to the climatic conditions of the building location (number of annual sunny and windy days, average temperature values and so on), they might pose occupational health and safety risks for employees [10].

-Previous studies have focused on optimizing thermal comfort conditions, generally based on the indoor temperature and the amount of air supplied to the environment, which are factors affecting thermal comfort conditions in air-conditioned buildings.
-The effect of outdoor pollutants affecting thermal conditions is also a subject that has received more attention in recent years.
+Previous studies focus on optimizing thermal comfort conditions, generally based on the indoor temperature and the amount of air supplied to the environment, which are factors affecting thermal comfort conditions in air-conditioned buildings.
+The effect of outdoor pollutants affecting thermal conditions is also a subject that has attracted more attention in recent years.
 Thermal comfort is affected by many factors such as the general and internal structure of the building, the coating and insulation materials used, climatic conditions (humidity, number of sunny days, temperature, wind, and so on), natural ventilation opportunities in the building, floor and covering materials, equipment used in the building and defects in electrical installations.
 In one study, it was determined that increasing the thermal performance of building walls generally requires the correct selection of thermal insulation materials [16].
-In two other related studies, suggestions for the design of residential buildings in terms of heat and energy efficiency were offered and an algorithm was developed for monitoring indoor thermal comfort conditions [17]-[18].
-It is also investigated which variables related to the health and comfort of building occupants are necessary in modeling ventilation systems, mentioned that such studies for energy saving and building control are necessary and important [19].
-Hu et al. (2023) determined that there would be an increase in thermal comfort and a decrease in energy consumption with the correct design, insulation, and natural ventilation precautions in residential buildings in hot climates [20].
+In two other related studies, suggestions for the design of residential buildings in terms of heat and energy efficiency were offered and an algorithm was developed for monitoring indoor thermal comfort conditions [17, 18].
+Also, the investigation included the variables related to the health and comfort of building occupants indispensable in modelling ventilation systems and mentioned that such studies for energy saving and building control are necessary and important [19].
+Hu et al. [20] determined that there would be an increase in thermal comfort and a decrease in energy consumption with the correct design, insulation, and natural ventilation precautions in residential buildings in hot

-Analytical Hierarchy Process (AHP), one of the multi-criteria decision-making methods (MCDMM), is used extensively in occupational health and safety (OHS) services and OHS related issues to rank and compare KPI-based (Key Performance Indicator) measurement dimensions [21]-[25].
-Shin et al. (2021) also examined the relationship between the company's understanding of OSH services and innovation activity using Data Envelopment Analysis (DEA) [26].
-Zhang et al. (2018) analyzed the dynamic game relationship between SMEs, governmental authorities, and external safety service agents with similar methods [27].
+Analytical hierarchy process (AHP), one of the multi-criteria decision-making methods (MCDMM), is used extensively in occupational health and safety (OHS) services and OHS-related issues to rank and compare KPI-based (key performance indicator) measurement dimensions [21-25].
+Shin et al. [26] also examined the relationship between the company's understanding of OSH services and innovation activity using data envelopment analysis (DEA) [26].
+Zhang et al. [27] analyzed the dynamic game relationship between SMEs, governmental authorities, and external safety service agents with similar methods.

-Few of the existing studies are related to the health effects of thermal comfort and these are focused on residential buildings, schools and public buildings.
+Few of the existing studies are related to the health effects of thermal comfort and these are focused on residential buildings, schools, and public buildings.
 Studies examining the indoor and outdoor spatial factors and their health effects in multi-storey commercial buildings are limited in the literature.